schnsrw/file.sync/readme.md

 - Storage configuration APIs
 - Java SDK skeleton for clients

+## 📖 Storage Setup

+You can attach AWS S3 buckets as additional storage locations.

+1. Send a `POST /storage` request with `storageType` set to `S3`.
+Use the bucket name in `basePath` and provide your AWS credentials in `accessId` and `accessKey`.
+2. Verify the credentials using `POST /storage/test`.
+This endpoint uploads and deletes a temporary file to ensure the provided details work.
+It works for all supported storage types.
+3. Grant users or groups access rights on the new storage via the rights APIs.

+Credentials are encrypted before being stored in the database.
+When using S3 the application generates presigned URLs so files are uploaded and downloaded directly from S3 without passing through the server.

 ## 🚧 In Pipeline

 - File and folder deletion endpoints